gergoorban/sampling_in_gsm/README.md

 wnode:  matrix of size Dx x Dx, whitening filters for preprocessing natural images
 A:      matrix of size Dx x Dy, filter bank for 16x16 image patches
 rho:    matrix of size Dy x Dy, prior covariance matrix (denoted as C in the equations of the paper)
-sigmaX  scalar, observation noise in GSM
+sigmaX: scalar, observation noise in GSM
-kGam    scalar, shape parmaeter of Gamma distribution, prior of contrast variable z
+kGam:   scalar, shape parmaeter of Gamma distribution, prior of contrast variable z
-thGam   scalar, scale parmaeter of Gamma distribution, prior of contrast variable z
+thGam:  scalar, scale parmaeter of Gamma distribution, prior of contrast variable z
-alpha   scalar, exponent of the membrane potential nonlinearity
+alpha:  scalar, exponent of the membrane potential nonlinearity
-uTh     scalar, membrane potential threshold for the firing rate nonlinearity
+uTh:    scalar, membrane potential threshold for the firing rate nonlinearity
-m       scalar, gain of the firing rate nonlinearity
+m:      scalar, gain of the firing rate nonlinearity
-beta    scalar, exponent of the power-law of the firing rate nonlinearity
+beta:   scalar, exponent of the power-law of the firing rate nonlinearity

 **get_pz_x_max.m**
 Function to determine the range of integration for the posterior distribution, P(z|x), of contrast variable z.